-HELPING HAND: C-L's Kendall Dunn, Who Will Play Volleyball Next Year at Pitt-Bradford, Helping Out Lions' Basketball Team While Recovering From Torn ACL
+HELPING HAND: C-L's Kendall Dunn, Who Will Play Volleyball Next Year at Pitt-Bradford, Helping Out Lions' Basketball Team While Recovering from Torn ACL

 Watching.

-(Clarion-Limestone senior Kendall Dunn, front center, signs to play volleyball at Pitt-Bradford.
-With her are, front row from left, her father, Craig, sister, Jenna and mother, Laura.
-Back row, from left, C-L athletic trainer Emily Lubas, C-L volleyball coach Ryan Troupe and C-L athletic director Brad Frazier/Submitted photo)
+(Pictured above: Clarion-Limestone senior Kendall Dunn, front center, signs to play volleyball at Pitt-Bradford.
+With her are, front row from left, her father, Craig; sister, Jenna; and mother, Laura.
+Back row, from left, C-L athletic trainer Emily Lubas, C-L volleyball coach Ryan Troupe, and C-L athletic director Brad Frazier/Submitted photo)

-But the senior three-sport star at Clarion-Limestone has made it a point to attend every girls basketball practice, to be there for every Lions’ game, even though a torn ACL and impending surgery on Dec.
-23 won’t allow her to be on the court.
+But, the senior three-sport star at Clarion-Limestone has made it a point to attend every girls’ basketball practice, to be there for every Lions’ game, even though a torn ACL and impending surgery on December 23 won’t allow her to be on the court.

 Dunn will play volleyball in college — she recently signed to suit up as a setter at the University of Pittsburgh at Bradford.
 Her former C-L teammate, Ruby Smith is there.
 So is Redbank Valley grad Ryley Pago, who lost a senior season of her own to an ACL tear.

 Volleyball is Dunn’s prime sport.
-Still, relegated to courtside for basketball games still hurts Dunn all the same.
+Still, relegating to courtside for basketball games hurts Dunn all the same.

 Clarion-Limestone Area High School sports coverage on Explore and D9Sports.com is brought to you by Redbank Chevrolet and DuBrook.